Vizzuality/gfw-howto/_posts/01-01-01-faq-fellowship-will-fellowship-cover-travel-expenses.md

 layout: post
 ---
 <div class="content">
-	<p>Yes, WRI will cover travel expenses for Fellows to attend the tech camp in D.C.</p>
+	<p>Yes, WRI will cover travel expenses for Fellows to attend the tech camp and GFW User Summit in D.C.</p>
 </div>